SankethBK/blog/content/posts/cpu/2025-07-20-processor-modes.markdown

 [^Modifier-key-states]: Whether Shift, Ctrl, Alt, Caps Lock, Num Lock, or Scroll Lock are currently pressed or toggled.
 This is stored as bit flags in memory location 0040:0017h.

 [^Keyboard-buffer]: A circular buffer (usually 15-16 characters) that stores keystrokes when they're typed faster than the program can process them.
 This prevents losing keystrokes during busy periods.

+[^i/o-bitmap]: This bitmap, usually set up by the operating system when a task is started, specifies individual ports to which the program should have access.
+The I/O bitmap is a bit array of port access permissions; if the program has permission to access a port, a "0" is stored at the corresponding bit index, and if the program does not have permission, a "1" is stored there.
+When a program issues an x86 I/O port instruction such as IN or OUT, the hardware will do an I/O privilege level (IOPL) check to see if the program has access to all I/O ports.
+If the Current Privilege Level (CPL) of the program is numerically greater than the I/O Privilege level (IOPL), the program does not have I/O port access to all ports.
+If the IOPL check fails, the CPU then consults the I/O bitmap to see if this specific port is allowed.
+It prevents malicious programs from accessing hardware directly by stopping user programs from interfering with system devices.